melboo/Parsons-Bootcamp-Web/Day_2/README.md

   - `<!doctype html>`
     - not an actual tag but a declaration; tells the browser what version of html we are coding our page in.

+## Root element
   - `<html>`
     - Represents the root of an HTML document.
 All other elements must be descendants of this element.

+## Document metadata
   - `<head>`
     - Represents a collection of metadata about the document, including links to, or definitions of, scripts and style sheets.

   - `<title>`
-    - the title of your webpage.
+    - Defines the title of the document, shown in a browser's title bar or on the page's tab.
+It can only contain text and any contained tags are not interpreted.

   - `<meta>`
     - descriptive properties about our page like the language, character encoding, the author, title, key words, etc. self closing.
     - used by search engines
     - requires the `name` and `content` attributes.

   - `<style>`
     - Used to write inline CSS.

   - `<link>`
     - Used to link JavaScript, external CSS  and icons with the current HTML document.

+ ##Scripting
   - `<script>`
     - Defines either an internal script or a link to an external script.
 The script language is JavaScript.

+ ##Sections
   - `<body>`
     - Represents the content of an HTML document.
 There is only one <body> element in a document.
   - `<h1> … <h6>`
     - Heading elements implement six levels of document headings `<h1>` is the most important and `<h6>` is the least.
 A heading element briefly describes the topic of the section it introduces.

+  ##Grouping content
   - `<div>`
     - used to group other elements in a block.
     - Represents a generic container with no special meaning.
     - Helps for styling & positioning groups of elements as well as keeping your code readabe.

+  - `<p>`
+    - Defines a portion that should be displayed as a paragraph.

+  - `<hr>`
+    - creates a ruled line. self closing.
+    - Represents a thematic break between paragraphs of a section or article or any longer content.

+  - `<ul> , <ol>, <li>`
+    - un-ordered list, ordered list, list element.
+    - examples: recipe instructions, creating a navigation bar.
+    - lists can be nested.

+##Text-level semantics
   - `<span>`
     - like a div but for grouping elements inline.
     - used primarily for styling with CSS
-  - `<p>`
-    - used to enclose paragraphs of text

   - `<a>`
     - create a clickable link
     - with `href` attribute: to another web page on the internet OR to another part of our page.